WildernessLabs/Documentation/docs/Meadow/Getting_Started/MCUs/Project_Lab_Cellular/index.md

 Things to consider:

-* This sample doesnt need any modifications, you can just build and deploy it and you should see the Project Lab picking up a cellular signal, showing you the IP Address, conexion status and a signal strength indicator.
+* This sample doesnt need any modifications, just build and deploy it and you should see the Project Lab picking up a cellular signal, showing you the IP Address, conexion status and a signal strength indicator.
 * Its recommended to be close to a window to improve signal detection.
 * If signal is still not great, you might want to try switching Networks for your SIM card on the Teal Portal.